prasaar/aiwhispr/README.md

 This section is used to configure the source from which AIWhispr will read the files which have to be indexed. sitename=<sets a unique name for this configuration, content indexing>

-srctype=<Can be filepath / s3 / azureblob.
+srctype= <Can be filepath / s3 / azureblob.
 A filepath means a locally accessible directory path, s3 is for a AWS S3 bucket, azureblob is for a  Azure Blob container >

-srcpath=<path from which AIWhisper will start reading and indexing the content>
+srcpath = <path from which AIWhisper will start reading and indexing the content>

-displaypath=<top level path that AIWhispr will use when returning the search results.
-Example : you can save all you your files under /var/www/html ; when the search results are displayed on a browser the top level path is repalced with http://hostname >
+displaypath = <top level path that AIWhispr will use when returning the search results.
+Example : you can save all you your files under /var/www/html , when the search results are displayed, the top level path is replaced with http://hostname >

-contentSiteModule=<python module that handles indexing for files/content in the specified srctype.There are are test configuration examples in the same folder for s3 , azureblob.
+contentSiteModule = <python module that handles indexing for files/content in the specified srctype.There are are test configuration examples in the same folder for s3 , azureblob.